XfedeX/ppfun-captcha/README.md

 Gain access to global setting object.
 It is used for create and createMathExpr api as the default options.

-In addition to size, noise, color, and background, you can also set the following property:
+In addition to size, color, and background, you can also set the following property:
 * `width`: number // width of captcha
 * `height`: number // height of captcha
 * `fontSize`: number // captcha text size